macelik/MoSwADocs/docs/source/results.rst

 MoSwA produces a network dot plot to illustrate the complex interaction of motif switches.
 You can inspect the network plot right on the MoSwA web as well as download it as html file format.
 MoSwA stand alone produces this as a seperate html file as well.

 The network plot shows only the user defined motif sites (default is all).
 It should be noted that the positions with a low support value (user defined) are discarded from the network plot.
+The network graph is dynamic, users can point at a node to see what it is actually representing.
+Users can download this plot as html file and take advantage of interactive plot or/and they can export the current view of the plot as png.
 The network can be divided into 5 components;

  **1. Downgrading Motifs:** The higher ranked motif switching to a lower rank such as Index becoming Major (denoted as I => M), Major becoming Minor (denoted as M => Mi) or any loss of the motif which occurs when a motif is present in the previous position but disappears in the subsequent position.
 Index motif loss is denoted as "I => -".
-Downgrading motifs are placed at the top of the plot as nodes and it follows a hiearchial order, from the most left to right
+Downgrading motifs are placed at the top lane of the plot as nodes and it follows a hiearchial order, from the most left to right

     .. admonition:: Downgrading Motif Order